dhairyaj/dhairyaj/README.md

 - <a href="https://github.com/Documentive/TemplateBuddy">TemplateBuddy</a> -  A project for making resumes and research papers using latex (Licensed under GPL v3)
 - and a bunch of other personal web related projects( mostly part of self learning the technologies 😄)

 👯 I’m looking to collaborate with people who are enthusiastic about Web Development, Artificial Intelligence and related areas.
 Have some really cool and exciting projects you want to be part of.
+All our open source projects would be listed in the Hacktoberfest.
+Do visit them and would love to get contributions and hope to develop it together.

 ## Langauges and Tools: